 1. Go enamel.

 Enamel plates are light, easy to pack and carry, and practical—you can load them up with baked beans and salad, let it sit for 20 minutes, and they won’t sog out and collapse.
-And they look and feel cooler than plastic.
+They also look and feel cooler than plastic, and are way better for the environment than disposable dishes.
+See some of our favorite handy-dandy eco-friendly gear here.

 2. Bring something to do.